brunoinaciotres/FrontEndBootcampPage/README.md

 1. It gives you time <br>
 **Bootstrap** has all those pre-made components which will save you a **great amount of time** when coding your projects.

-2. It maintains wide browser compatibility
+2. It maintains wide browser compatibility.
-3. Easy to work with
+3. Easy to work with.
 4. It's not bad for design <br>
 You can customize pretty much everything from **Bootstrap**.
 You are not limited to the Bootstrap theme style.
-5. It maintains wide browser compatibility
+5. It maintains wide browser compatibility.
-6. It offers consistent design by using re-usable components
+6. It offers consistent design by using re-usable components.

 ### Mapbox